 - White—perfection, purity, modernity.

 Studies have shown that gender also plays a role in color preference.
 For example, blue is a favorite color of both women (35%) and men (57%).
+And 14% of both the women and men surveyed chose “soothing” green as their favorite color.
+Similarly, 13% of both genders surveyed chose yellow as their least favorite color.
 On the other hand, purple is women’s second favorite color, whereas it ranks among men’s least favorite colors.

 Click here for a comprehensive infographic on color psychology in marketing that not only shows how color influences consumer behaviors, but also why some companies have chosen specific colors for their logos.